top of page

 Another commonly used way is to refer to Scope 1, 2 or 3 emissions.
 Scope 1 accounts for “direct emissions”, Scope 2 for “indirect emissions related to the generation of purchased energy” and Scope 3 for “indirect emissions from other upstream and downstream activitities” (suppliers, extraction, production, etc.).

-Previous TER research has shown that the use phase dominates total life-cycle GHG emissions per kilometre for Australian passenger vehicles, accounting for about 70% for both fossil-fuelled internal combustion engine vehicles (ICEVs) and battery electric vehicles (BEVs).
+TER research shows that the use phase dominates total life-cycle GHG emissions per kilometer for Australian vehicles, accounting for about 50-90% of total lifecycle emissions, the actual share depending on vehicle type, power train and year of assessment.

 In June 2023 TER published an independent study into greenhouse gas emissions from Australian road transport in 2019 (baseline) and 2050.
 The research question is will we achieve net zero in 2050?
 This is a WTW assessment, which captures the bulk of emissions for future transport and is - in TER's view - a minimum requirement for future emissions forecasting.